influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 The `shard` measurement statistics are related to working with shards in InfluxDB OSS and InfluxDB Enterprise.

 #### diskBytes

+* The size, in bytes, of the shard, including the size of the data directory and the WAL directory.
-- Data type: integer
+* Data type: integer

 #### fieldsCreate
-- Data type: integer
+* Data type: integer

 #### seriesCreate

-- Data type: integer
+* Data type: integer

 #### writeBytes